Phantom Crossing and Oscillating Dark Energy with $F(R)$ Gravity: Inverse-Phantom Crossing in gravity

 \section{Inverse-Phantom Crossing in $F(R)$ gravity}

 Consider the vacuum $F(R)$ gravity action,

 and a flat Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric with the following line element,

-Let $w$ be the DE equation of state (EoS) parameter, that is, the ratio of the pressure of the DE fluid with respect to the energy density of the DE fluid.
-If the recent DESI observations~\cite{DESI:2024mwx, DESI:2025zgx} are correct, there might be a transition from $w<-1$ to $w>-1$ in the DE EoS.
+Let $w$ be the DE equation of state parameter, that is, the ratio of the pressure of the DE fluid with respect to the energy density of the DE fluid.
+If the recent DESI observations \cite{DESI:2024mwx, DESI:2025zgx} are correct, there might be a transition from $w<-1$ to $w>-1$ in the DE EoS.

-In this section, we discuss if the (a little bit initial) condition determining if the standard phantom crossing (from $w>-1$ to $w<-1$) or the inverse phantom crossing (from $w<-1$ to $w>-1$) can be realised theoretically in the context of $F(R)$ gravity.
-Note that for future phantom crossing in $F(R)$ gravity, one can consult \cite{Bamba:2008hq}.
-We show that the (inverse) phantom crossing in the $F(R)$ sector, which is described by the effective pressure and the effective energy density, can occur for almost any $F(R)$ gravity by adjusting the (initial) conditions.
+In this section, we discuss if the initial condition determining if the standard phantom crossing (from $w>-1$ to $w<-1$) or the inverse phantom crossing (from $w<-1$ to $w>-1$) can be realized theoretically in the context of $F(R)$ gravity.
+Therefore, we show that the phantom crossing (or inverse phantom crossing) in the $F(R)$ sector (which is described by the effective pressure and the effective energy density) can occur for almost any $F(R)$ gravity by adjusting the initial conditions.